shotgunsoftware/tk-photoshopcc/plugins/README.md

 will look like this:

 ```
-com.shotgunsoftware.basic.adobecc-dev.zxp
+com.shotgunsoftware.basic.adobecc.version
+com.shotgunsoftware.basic.adobecc.zxp
 ```

-Notice the `dev` portion of the filename.
-This is a "version" indicator that is used by the toolkit startup logic to know when to auto install the extension.
-`dev` versions of the plugin are always installed.
-This means that after you've run the build script, assuming your configuration is using the engine where you built the extension, toolkit startup will install the build prior to launching the adobe product.
+Notice the `.version` file.
+This file is used by the toolkit startup logic to know when to auto install the extension.
+When the `-v` (version) flag is not specified, this file will contain the string `dev` which tells the engine startup code to always install/update this extension.
+This makes the developer round trip from extension build to engine startup straight forward.
+A copy of this `.version` file is also included in the `.zxp` bundle so that when it is unpacked within the CEP extensions directory, it can be easily compared against what is in the engine for the non `dev` case.

 If you're worried about overwriting the `.zxp` file bundled with the engine, remember you can always use `git checkout` to discard your changes.